-Cell Phones may not be used during the school day.
+Cell Phones may not be used during the school day and electronic communication devices should be turned to airplane mode.
 They need to be stored in lockers (turned off) during the school day.
 Ideally, students will not bring cell phones to school.